deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 top
 ```

-If you hit _SHIFT M_ the output will be arranged my memory usage which should bring the nginx and php5-fpm processes into view.
+If you hit _SHIFT M_ the output will be arranged by memory usage which should bring the nginx and php5-fpm processes into view.
 You should notice a few occurrences of both nginx and php-fpm.
 Both processes will have one instance running under the root user (this is main process that spawns each worker) and the remainder should be running under the username you specified.

 ![Running processes](https://s3.amazonaws.com/cdn.deliciousbrains.com/content/uploads/2015/03/Image-4-PHP.jpeg)